-The income and expense for Component Units-Blended-Franklin Heights/EPHO and Component Units-Discreetly Presented was within or below budget in most categories.
+The income for Component Units-Blended-Franklin Heights/EPHO and Component Units-Discreetly Presented was within or above budget in most categories.
+The expense for Component Units-Blended-Franklin Heights/EPHO was below budget and the expenses for Component Units-Discretely Presented was over budget due to interest and administration expenses.